-Acids and bases are important for many chemical processes in everyday life.
-Also acid-base reactions like our baking soda and vinegar make for cool chemistry for kids!
-Learn how you can identify an acid and a base, and how to measure the acidity and alkalinity of solutions with the pH scale.
-Plus, lots of real life examples of acid-base reactions to try out!
+Acids and bases are essential for many chemical processes in everyday life.
+Also, acid-base reactions like our baking soda and vinegar make for cool chemistry for kids!
+Learn how you can identify an acid and a base and how to measure the acidity and alkalinity of solutions with the pH scale chart.
 We love fun, hands-on chemistry for kids!

 Acids are substances that have hydrogen ions and can donate protons.
 Acids have a sour taste and can turn litmus paper red.
 They can also react with certain metals to produce hydrogen gas.

-Many fruit juices such as cranberry juice, apple juice, and orange juices are weak acids.
-Lemon juice and vinegar are slightly stronger acids.
+Many fruit juices, such as cranberry juice, apple juice, and orange juices, are weak acids.
+Lemon juice and vinegar are slightly more vital acids.

 Bases are molecules that can accept hydrogen ions.
 Bases have a bitter taste and can turn litmus paper blue.
 They feel slippery to the touch and can neutralize acids.